Monovisc vs Synvisc: Composition & Treatment

 Synvisc is associated with acute local reactions in the knee.
 These reactions have been shown to increase in frequency in patients receiving more than one course of treatment.
 Similar reactions have not been reported with other viscosupplements, including Monovisc.

-Monovisc is a single dose treatment course, while Synvisc requires multiple sessions, consisting of a weekly injection for a total of 3 weeks.
-In this regard, Monovisc may be the more convenient option for patients who may not want the hassle of multiple visits to the doctor.
+Monovisc is a single dose treatment course, while Synvisc requires 3 weekly injections.
+The former may be more convenient for patients who wish to avoid the hassle of multiple visits to the doctor.

-Intraarticular injections of hyaluronic acid can be a safe and convenient method of alleviating the symptoms associated with knee osteoarthritis.
-However, not all viscosupplements are the same, so patients should talk to their doctor about the best viscosupplement for them.
+Intraarticular injections of hyaluronic acid are a safe and convenient method of alleviating the symptoms associated with knee osteoarthritis.
+However, not all viscosupplements are the same, and patients should discuss their options with their physician.